Coherent Information Phase Transition in a Noisy Quantum Circuit

-\emph{Circuit model.} We consider a quantum circuit structure composed of four types of operations, as depicted in Fig.~\ref{fig1}(a).
+\emph{Circuit model---}We consider a quantum circuit structure composed of four types of operations, as depicted in Fig.~\ref{fig1}(a).
 Random unitary gates are applied in a brick-wall pattern.
 Between each pair of unitary layers, each qubit has a probability $p$ of being projectively measured along the $z$-axis.
 The projective measurement can be modeled by first applying a $\text{CNOT}$ gate between the system qubit and an environment qubit, followed by another $\text{CNOT}$ gate with an ancilla qubit.
 Tracing out the environment qubit leaves the classical measurement outcome in the ancilla qubit.
 After the measurement, each qubit has a probability $q_n$ of undergoing a certain noise channel, such as depolarizing, resetting, or dephasing, and a probability $q_e$ of undergoing a QE operation.
 We denote $q_t = q_n + q_e$ and $q = q_n / q_t$.
-The QE operation involves introducing ancilla qubits and then applying a unitary gate $U_{SA}$ to the system qubit and these ancilla qubits.
-These ancilla qubits are then isolated, remaining untouched until the end of the circuit.
+QE operations involve utilizing a quantum probe to extract information from the system, which can be conceptualized as a dynamic expansion of the Hilbert space through the introduction of ancilla qubits during the circuit evolution.
+Specifically, a QE operation introduces ancilla qubits and applies a unitary gate to the system qubit and these ancilla qubits, which are then isolated and left untouched until the end of the circuit.
 Given that each ancilla qubit is used only once, we assume no noise affects them during the evolution, which is a reasonable assumption considering they can be well-isolated from other qubits, thereby maintaining a coherence time much longer than that of the system qubits.
-In Refs.~\cite{kelly2024a, kelly2024b, qian2024b}, the case where noise and QE operations are symmetric was studied.
-Here, we consider the relative frequency of noise and QE operations, $q$, is no longer constrained to be $0.5$.
+In the following, we denote the system qubits undergoing evolution as $S$, the environment qubits as $E$, and the ancilla qubits as $A$.

-The input state is entangled with a reference system $R$, and the entire quantum circuit can be viewed as a quantum channel from $R$ to $SA$.
+The input state is entangled with a reference system $R$, and the entire quantum circuit can be viewed as a quantum channel from $R$ to $SA$, where $SA \equiv S \cup A$.
 Without loss of generality, we consider the scenario where each system qubit is entangled in a Bell pair with a corresponding reference qubit.
 It is important to note that $A$ includes both ancilla qubits from QE operations that store quantum information and those from measurements that only contain classical information.
 Coherent information, a key quantity for assessing quantum channel capacity, is computed as: